Environmental Awards

 Nominate a person or organization going above and beyond for Burnaby's environment in one of the 6 categories below.

-The 2023 deadline for submissions is March 31.
-The 2023 recipients will be recognized for their contributions at the June 19, 2023 meeting of City Council.
+The 2024 deadline for submissions was April 7.
+The 2024 recipients were recognized for their contributions at the June 24, 2024 meeting of City Council.

 This category recognizes Burnaby-based businesses whose business practices and stewardship activities promote environmental sustainability in the workplace or community.
 They must raise awareness of ecological issues with staff/clients and reduce their environmental footprint in energy or water use, waste reduction, purchasing and transportation and enhancing or rehabilitating the City's environment.